rakibul-islam-sabbir/Tic-Tac-Toe/README.md

 # Tic-Tac-Toe

-#this game made by Python 3
+#This game was made by Python 3

-#I use Tkinter as a library graphic
+#I use Tkinter as a library

 #Tkinter is the fastest and easiest way to create GUI applications.